 The Hillsborough Community Center, Inc. is a nonprofit incorporated 501(c)(3) organization (EIN-84-2449179 [pdf]), and was founded in 2019 by Becky Johnson.
 Our State of New Hampshire business identification number is 828368.
-The vision of this regional community center is to provide a safe and welcoming space that serves to improve the health, well-being, education, and cultural opportunities of patrons by offering multi-generational programs to address the needs of our community.
+The mission of the Hillsborough Community Center, Inc. is to improve the health, well-being, education, and cultural opportunities of patrons by offering multi-generational programs to address the needs of our community.

-Our plans are to build a facility that will include event space for 200-400 people, an indoor walking track, basketball court, fitness center, and exercise space, a professional kitchen, theater, swimming pool, a community garden, and outdoor exercise space for both children and adults.
+Our plans are to build a facility that will include event space for 200-400 people, an indoor walking track, athletic courts, fitness center and exercise space, a professional kitchen, swimming pool, a community garden, childcare center, makerspace, and outdoor exercise space for both children and adults.
 The Center support small businesses with incubator and meeting space.
 The Center will be used for community events, weddings, recitals, as a senior citizen meal site, and a place for children to learn, exercise, and have fun.
-Our multi-generational programs will be supported through grants, membership fees, and donations from residents and businesses.
+Our multi-generational programs will be supported through grants, membership fees, rental fees, bequests, and donations from residents and businesses.

 The Center will be built in several phases.
 Phase I is to purchase land; Phase II begins construction on the heart of the Center; and Phase III is the construction of a swimming pool.

 Board of Directors

 Becky Johnson, Executive Director – Born and raised on the Central Coast of California, Becky’s first job was to serve as an assistant at the local community center.
 She moved to Southern Oregon and spent 15 years working in education and in the nonprofit sector.
-Becky moved to New Hampshire in 2005, and has worked for the State of New Hampshire for 13 years.
+Becky moved to New Hampshire in 2005, and worked for the State of New Hampshire for 13 years.
 She is currently a marketing professional for a private company.
-Becky holds a Bachelor’s degree in Communications with a minor in visual arts, has some coursework in culinary arts, is a master gardener, and she holds a Master’s degree in Professional Writing.
-Becky owns a garden nursery business and an art studio.
-She lives in Hillsboro with her husband and three children.
+Becky holds a Bachelor’s degree in Communications with a minor in visual arts, has some coursework in culinary arts, is a master gardener, and she holds a Master’s degree in Professional Writing from New England College.
+She lives in Hillsboro with her husband and three children, and menagerie of animals.